Enactus

-The Enactus World Cup, or Enactus, is an international social entrepreneurship project presentation competition for university students organized by Enactus, an international non-profit organization based in New York City.
+The Enactus World Cup, or Enactus, is an international social entrepreneurship project presentation competition for university students organized by Resolution Project, an international non-profit organization based in New York City.
 The championship formerly known as Students in Free Enterprise or SIFE has been held annually since 1975.
-As of 2024, 33 countries participated in the competition.
+As of 2025, 33 countries participated in the competition.

 History

 The organization was founded in 1975 in the United States as a project of the National Leadership Institute under the name Students In Free Enterprise or SIFE.
 It was an international social entrepreneurship project presentation competition for university students organized by Enactus, an international non-profit organization based in Springfield, Missouri.
-The championship was held annually between 1975 and 2022 after being established by Texas attorney Robert T. Davis, initially named Students in Free Enterprise or SIFE.
+The championship was held annually since 1975 after being established by Texas attorney Robert T. Davis, initially named Students in Free Enterprise or SIFE.
 In 2021, there were 1,730 Enactus teams at colleges and universities in 35 countries with around 500,000 students.

 The aim of the project was to get students excited about the free market economy and to immerse them to the role of entrepreneurs and companies within the market economy.
 The initiative was initially only active in the US, where the number of participating teams and students grew steadily.
 In 1995, exchange students from the University of Nebraska-Lincoln laid the foundation for global expansion when they returned from the US to their home countries.
 In October 2012, the organization was renamed Enactus after a member survey by the board.

-On July 13th, 2023, President and CEO of Enactus, Robyn Fehrman, announced that Enactus United States and Enactus Global would be shutting down its day-to-day operations by the end of August 2023 citing financial challenges.
+On July 13, 2023, president and CEO of Enactus, Robyn Fehrman, announced that Enactus United States and Enactus Global would be shutting down its day-to-day operations by the end of August 2023, citing financial challenges.
 Fehrman stated that Enactus events and chapters may continue to operate independently.

-On February 15th, 2024, it was announced that international nonprofit Resolution Project would commit financial and human capital to rebuild Enactus Global and form one of the largest nonprofit collaborations at the nexus of youth leadership and social entrepreneurship – engaging more than 40,000 young people each year in nearly 100 countries.
+On February 15, 2024, it was announced that international nonprofit Resolution Project would commit financial and human capital to rebuild Enactus Global and form one of the largest nonprofit collaborations at the nexus of youth leadership and social entrepreneurship – engaging more than 40,000 young people each year in nearly 100 countries.
 On March 24, 2025, Resolution Project co-founder and CEO, George Tsiatis, wrote an op-ed in Stanford Social Innovation Review detailing the merger process between the two organizations.